Anas-Hagras/d-blog/README.md

 The system will automatically detect and attach these media files when posting.

+> **Note about media files** 📌: When adding media files for posts, ensure they are in the same branch as the content for the publish workflow to detect them properly.

 ### Checking Posting Results 📊

 After a PR with social media content is merged: